Xilinx/workflow-decoupling-docs/embeddedsw-build.md

 # Building Bare-Metal Components

 The Xilinx `embeddedsw` repository contains a vast collection of bare-metal drivers, libraries, and applications.
-As noted in the [Workflow Prerequisites](workflow-prereqs.md) page, the instructions below require the updated & modified version of the `embeddedsw` repository from the [Xilinx GitHub](https://github.com/Xilinx).
+As noted in the [Workflow Prerequisites](workflow-prereqs.md) page, the instructions below require the updated & modified version of the `embeddedsw-experimental-dt-support` repository from the [Xilinx GitHub](https://github.com/Xilinx).
 The traditional `embeddedsw` repository will not work.

-Keep in mind that not all drivers and libraries have currently been ported to supported the decoupled workflow.
-These exceptions are noted below:
+Keep in mind that not all drivers and libraries have currently been ported to support the decoupled workflow.
+Few of these exceptions are noted below:

-* `uartpsv` driver
-* `uartns550` driver
-* `iicps` (PS) driver
-* `iic` (PL) driver
 * `wdttb` driver
 * `prc`, `prd` drivers
 * `pmonpsv` driver